 |Season||3 Goals||4 Goals||5+ Goals||League Position|

-Based on the above table we can see over a 10 season average Newcastle score:
+Based on the above table we can see on average Newcastle score:

 3 goals in a game 5 times during the course of a season.